MGulpen/GO-RESTful-API/README.md

 I used the program Postman to interact with the API

-* shows the date/time from carsys
+* Show the date/time from carsys
 ```
 GET: http://localhost:12345/carsys/current-version
 ```

-* returns a single vehicle (json) by licenseplate :
+* Return a single vehicle (json) by licenseplate :
 ```
 GET: http://localhost:12345//objects/vehicle?licenseplate=ab-12-cd
 ```

-* returns all vehicles (json):
+* Return all vehicles (json):
 ```
 GET: http://localhost:12345//objects/vehicle
 ```

-* stores a single vehicle:
+* Store a single vehicle:
 ```
 POST: http://localhost:12345//objects/vehicle

 Set the body settings to "raw" and the "text" to "JSON(application/json)"
-body example:
+Url body example:
     { "licenseplate":"88-AA-22",
 	"brand":"someCarBrand",
 	"model":"someCarModel",